kamilburda/batcher/docs/sections/Customization.md

 ### Adding Custom Procedures

-You can add any built-in GIMP procedure or plug-in by pressing `Add Procedure...` and then selecting `Add Custom Procedure...`.
+You can add any GIMP plug-in, layer effect (filter, GEGL operation) or GIMP procedure by pressing `Add Procedure...` and then selecting `Add Custom Procedure...`.
+Both built-in and any third-party plug-ins and layer effects are supported.

 ![Procedure browser dialog](../images/screenshot_procedure_browser_dialog.png)